 \subsection{Robustness analysis}

-All essential biological mechanisms should exhibit considerable level of robustness against parameter changes~\cite{kitano_systems_2002}, since effects of environmental differences, polymorphism or mutations needs to be compensated~\cite{bluthgen_robust_2003}.
-Biological switches such as Bcl-2 apoptotic switch should preserve ultrasensitivity as their pivotal feature, in spite of variation of parameters.
+All essential biological mechanisms should exhibit considerably robust functionality against parameter changes~\cite{kitano_systems_2002}, so that the effects of environmental differences, polymorphism and/or mutations can be compensated~\cite{bluthgen_robust_2003}.
+Biological switches, amongst them the Bcl-2 apoptotic switch should preserve the ultrasensitivity as their pivotal feature in spite of variation of parameters.

-First, we have adjusted the parameter setup of the hybrid model in accordance to all the previous results, to obtain desirable level of sensitivity (adjusted values of parameters are summarized in Table 4).
-To test the robustness of our models, we measured relative amplification coefficient for multiple sets of varied reaction rates (ki, ki1, ki2, kc, ks, kin) and initial concentrations (Act, Bax, Bcl-2).
-Similar to the work of Barkai and Leibler~\cite{barkai_robustness_1997} and some later works ~\cite{bluthgen_robust_2003,chen_robustness_2007}, we generated set of modified parameters, by multiplying each of reference parameters by $10^{q}$, where $q$ is random real number taken from Gaussian distribution (mean = 0.0, variance = 1.0).
-Relative amplification coefficient of each set was then plotted as a function of total parameter variation ($T$), which is defined as total order of magnitude of parameter variation~\cite{barkai_robustness_1997,bluthgen_robust_2003,chen_robustness_2007}
+To examine the robustness of the hybrid model, in the first step we have adjusted the parameter setup in accordance with the previous results, in order to obtain the desirable level of sensitivity.
+The adjusted parameters are summarized in Table 4.
+To test the robustness of the model, we have measured the relative amplification coefficient for multiple sets of reaction rates (\emph{ki}, \emph{ki1}, \emph{ki2}, \emph{kc}, \emph{ks}, \emph{kin}, \emph{ko}) and initial concentrations (Act, Bax,Bcl-2).

+Variation of parameters followed the methodology of Barkai and Leibler~\cite{barkai_robustness_1997} used also in some later works~\cite{bluthgen_robust_2003,chen_robustness_2007}.
+The modified set of parameters was created from the reference set by multiplying each of the reference parameters by $10^{q}$, where $q$ is a random number taken from the Gaussian distribution (mean = 0.0, variance = 1.0).
+Relative amplification coefficient of each such set was then plotted as a function of total parameter variation $T$, defined as the total order of magnitude of parameter variation~\cite{barkai_robustness_1997,bluthgen_robust_2003,chen_robustness_2007}